By: Kyle Niblett

 “Today, you join the elite group of over 16,000 DCP alumni who are literally shaping the world we live in,” Anumba finished with.
 “We wish you continued success as you move into the workplace or further studies, knowing that your Gator spirit will sustain and propel you to even greater achievements that make this world a better place.”

-The next event on DCP’s calendar is Thursday, May 6, when the university hosts its 2020 Make-Up Graduation ceremony at the Exactech Arena inside the Stephen C. O’Connell Center.
-Following that, the Summer 2021 Commencement Ceremony will be held Aug.
+The next event on DCP’s calendar is the Summer 2021 Commencement Ceremony, which will be held Aug.
 6-7.
-For more information on both events, click here.
+For more information on the event, click here.